KeeghanM/chess-training-app/README.md

 To access the API you must register with [RapidAPI](https://rapidapi.com/KeeghanM/api/chess-puzzles/) doing so is 100% free, and the API is available for free consumption.

-All queries are handle by query string parameters.
-The currently available parameters are
+All queries are handled by query string parameters.
+The currently available parameters are:

 #### BLANK

-Leaving the query blank and simply hitting the root / of the API will return a single random puzzle.
+Leaving the query blank and simply hitting the root `/` of the API will return a single random puzzle.

 #### id

 Passing in an ID will return one puzzle matching that ID.
-Even if you pass other variables, including an ID overides them all and will always return a single puzzle matching that id.
+Even if you pass other variables, including an ID overrides them all and will always return a single puzzle matching that id.

-If the id is invalid or doesn't match a puzzle in the database, a status 400 error will be returned
+If the id is invalid or doesn't match a puzzle in the database, a status 400 error will be returned.

 #### rating

 Pass an int to return puzzles around this rating level.
 This uses the ratingVariation of the puzzle to determine if it's within range.

-So for example, if you pass `?rating=1500` you could get a puzzle of 1430 if it's rating variation is 70
+So for example, if you pass `?rating=1500` you could get a puzzle of 1430 if it's rating variation is 70.

-The SQL query is `WHERE rating BETWEEN rating-deviation AND rating+deviation`
+The SQL query is `WHERE rating BETWEEN rating-deviation AND rating+deviation`.

 #### count

-Pass an int between 1 and 500 to return that many puzzles
+Pass an int between 1 and 500 to return that many puzzles.
 If you send a _very_ specific request, you may find you get back less than the requested number.
 However, any rating and up to 3 themes should never fail to return 500 matching puzzles.

 #### themes

-every puzzle has been tagged with a set of themes.
+Every puzzle has been tagged with a set of themes.

-Pass in an array like `?themes=["endgame","passedPawn","crushing"]`
+Pass in an array like `?themes=["endgame","passedPawn","crushing"]`.

-To select just one theme, you pass an array with a single item like `?themes=["middlegame]`
+To select just one theme, you pass an array with a single item like `?themes=["middlegame"]`.

-For a full list of themes see [LiChess Documentation](https://github.com/ornicar/lila/blob/master/translation/source/puzzleTheme.xml)
+For a full list of themes see [LiChess Documentation](https://github.com/ornicar/lila/blob/master/translation/source/puzzleTheme.xml).

 #### themesType

-If you pass more than one theme you **MUST** include a themesType
+If you pass more than one theme you **MUST** include a themesType.

-This can either be the string `ALL` or `ONE` and sets whether the puzzle must match ALL or only ONE of the submitted themes
+This can either be the string `ALL` or `ONE` and sets whether the puzzle must match ALL or only ONE of the submitted themes.

 #### playerMoves

-Send an int to get puzzles containing that many moves for the player to make
+Send an int to get puzzles containing that many moves for the player to make.

-Majority of puzzles are either 2, 3, or 4 moves
+Majority of puzzles are either 2, 3, or 4 moves.

-Any higher and you severely start limiting the number of puzzles available
+Any higher and you severely start limiting the number of puzzles available.

+---

 ## Tactic-Finder